intervene-EU-H2020/GxE_SESDisease/README.md

 5. Lines 91, 117, 127, 137, 147, 157 + 167 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
 6. Lines 174 + 180 - if you cannot run the analyses for prostate and breast cancer, rename _"modcoefffs.cox.model2.sex"_ to _"modcoeffs.cox.model2"_
 7. Lines 186-187 + 190-191 - if you cannot run the analyses for prostate and breast cancer, out-comment or remove these lines
-8. Line 194 - specify the location you want to save the model 2 output.
+8. Line 194 - specify the location you want to save the model 2 output. *In case of multiple ancestries in a Biobank, generate each file separately per ancestry, and add the abbreviation of the ancestry between the name of the biobank and "INTERVENE" on line 195.*
 - Output file is "&#42;_INTERVENE_EducationalAttainment_CoxPH_model2_Coeffs.txt"

 ### Occupation
-Run [CoxPHmodel2_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel2_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and **(optional)** "Self-employed" (reference = Manual worker), and include the trait-specific PRS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates.
+Run [CoxPHmodel2_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel2_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and **(optional)** "Self-employed" (reference = Manual worker), and include the trait-specific PGS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates.
 Please make the following adjustments:
 1. Line 52 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 55 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 64 - specify file location + filename